 - Islamic Philosophy

 - Islamic Astronomy and Cosmology

-Culture is defined as the features and knowledge of a particular group of people, and it includes language, religion, food, social behaviors, music, and the arts, among other things.
+Culture refers to the characteristics and knowledge of a particular group of people, encompassing language, religion, food, social behaviours, music, arts, and more.

-The journal publishes theoretical, empirical, and historical analyses that interrogate what culture means, and what culture does, across global and local scales of power and action, diverse technologies and forms of mediation, and multiple dimensions of performance, experience, and identity.
-Dedicated to theoretical and methodological innovation in cultural research, the journal is multidisciplinary in outlook, publishing relevant contributions that integrate approaches from the social sciences, humanities, information sciences, and more.
+The journal publishes theoretical, empirical, and historical analyses that critically examine the meaning and function of culture on both global and local scales, encompassing diverse technologies, forms of mediation, and dimensions of performance, experience, and identity.
+It is committed to fostering theoretical and methodological innovation in cultural research, embracing a multidisciplinary approach that integrates perspectives from the social sciences, humanities, information sciences, and related fields.